 First, remember that updates are done to improve an app’s performance or introduce new features.
 For that reason, different app providers will update at different intervals, depending on how many times they upgrade their app.

 What is the average app size?

-File sizes are listed on each app page near the “Buy” button, and they vary in size.
+Apps vary in size.
+File sizes are listed on each app page near the "buy" button.

 What is the biggest app size?

 Application Programming Interface.
 Allows software programs to interact with other software.